slowernews/wisdom-tldr/chapters/chapter_1_self.md

 am i learning? if not you'll have a problem down the road.

-2. To Lead a Balanced and Healthy Life You Need to Ask the Right Questions Tony Robbins says that the quality of your life is based on the quality of the questions that you ask yourself.
+Tony Robbins says that the quality of your life is based on the quality of the questions that you ask yourself.
 If you are facing health struggles, you need to ask yourself these three questions to truly uncover the root cause of the issues in your life.
 1) What Are You Holding On To?What happened in your life that you are still angry, depressed, or frustrated with?
 What are you really holding onto that is holding you back.